 - English Language

 - English Literature

 - Mathematics

 - French

-- Biology
+- Biology\

-- Chemistry
+- Chemistry\

-- Physics
+- Physics\

-In these subjects, pupils are placed into sets or ability bands by the Heads of Department as a result of a variety of indicators, including internal examination results and advice from classroom teachers.
+In these subjects, pupils are placed into ability bands or sets by the Heads of Department as a result of a variety of indicators, including internal examination results and advice from classroom teachers.
 Our goal is to find the group that is most suitable for the pupil.

-Some pupils will study for the Combined Science GCSEs, rather than for separate Triple Science GCSEs.
+\ Some pupils will study for the Combined Science GCSEs, rather than for separate Science GCSEs.